Hakods/Hakods/README.md

 ### 🚀 About me

-iOS developer with a Computer Engineering degree and **6 production apps live on the App Store**.
-My flagship, **Toyzie AI**, crossed **100K+ downloads** and ranked **Top 30** in the U.S. App Store's Reference category.
+iOS developer with a Computer Engineering degree and 6 production apps live on the App Store.
+I contributed to the development of Toyzie AI, an app that crossed 100K+ downloads and ranked Top 30 in the U.S. App Store's Reference category.
 I work end to end — from SwiftUI interfaces and AVFoundation camera pipelines to Firebase backends and Cloudflare/AWS infrastructure, plus the full App Store Connect → TestFlight → release lifecycle.

 ### 🛠️ Tech stack